MikeR94/CI-Project-Milestone-1/README.md

   * ### About
     * The About section lets the user know immediately what Yoga is, are they able partake and also provides a list of benefits from doing Yoga.
     * The Benefits section breaks up the website and entices the user to focus in on what the benefits are from partaking in Yoga.
-It is fully responsive and splits into 2 columns at 1028px wide and then into 1 single column at 792px wide<br /><br />
+It is fully responsive and splits into 2 columns at 1028px wide and then into 1 single column at 792px wide.<br /><br />

 <details><summary><b>Desktop About Image</b></summary>